 Live rock is composed of the calcium carbonate skeletons of coral organisms, with many forms of microscopic and macroscopic marine life living on it and inside of it.
 Live rock becomes the main biological filter of a saltwater aquarium and provides shelter to the creatures in it.
 You also make your aquarium more attractive by using live rock, which is why seeing it turn white is a concern.

-Iodine & Calcium
+Iodine and Calcium

-For this reason, it is important to use a time released iodine, or turn off the skimmer for a period of time to allow the inhabitants to absorb it.
-Many aquarists highly recommend Kent Marine Iodine products, especially if you need the time released type.
-To learn more about this topic, refer to our Aquarium Care Resources Index.
+If you have a protein skimmer, it will remove any added iodine in 24 hours, and most times remove other additives as well.
+For this reason, it is important to use a time-released iodine, or turn off the skimmer for a period of time to allow the inhabitants to absorb the iodine.
+Many aquarists highly recommend Kent Marine Iodine products, especially if you need the time-released type.

 Using Tap Water